 There is no formal imputation for non-response.
-However, use is made of imputation for both unit and item non-response on a manual basis from data held, for example, the previous CIS 2010 survey and the BERD 2011/2012 survey for previous returns and from other available resources such as the Forfás Business Survey data.
-In the absence of any other missing data missing values are estimated using averages from other responding enterprises by NACE and employment size.
-The grossing factors are verified by comparing the grossed values for turnover and employment to the results of the 2011 Census of Industrial Production and Annual Services Inquiry.
+However, use is made of imputation for both unit and item non-response on a manual basis for data held, for example, from the previous CIS 2010-2012 survey and the BERD 2013/2014 survey for previous returns.
+In the absence of any other missing data, missing values are estimated using averages from other responding enterprises by NACE and employment size.
+The grossing factors are verified by comparing the grossed values for turnover and employment to the results of the 2013 Census of Industrial Production (CIP) and Annual Services Inquiry (ASI).